joshis1/shreyas_joshi/_posts/Devops/2020-04-13-Docker-images-introduction.markdown

 These instructions are called directives.

 **Common Directives**
+{% highlight ruby %}
 1) FROM - it starts a new build stage and sets the base image.
 It is usually must be the first directives in the Dockerfile(except ARG can be placed before FROM)
 2) ENV - sets environment variables.
 These can be referenced in the Dockerfile itself and are visible to the container at run time.
 3) RUN - it creates a new layer on top of the previous layer by running a command inside that new layer and committing the changes.
 4) CMD - specifically a default command used to run a container at execution time.
+{% endhighlight %}

 Now, create a docker file.